giocerb/RTM-simulation/README.md

 **Acknowledgement**

-This work follows the conceptual and coding framework established in "Public Policy Analytics: Code & Context for Data Science in Government" by Ken Steif, Ph.D.
-Significant parts of this code are co-authored by Gemini and Claude Sonnet 4.5.
+This work is inspired by the conceptual and coding framework established in "Public Policy Analytics: Code & Context for Data Science in Government" by Ken Steif, Ph.D.
+Significant parts of this code are co-authored with Gemini and Claude Sonnet 4.5.

 Author: Giovanni Cerboni